IndigoUnited/js-dejavu/README.md

 ## Taking it to another level

-Among other things, [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) decreases the time it takes to test changes in your code.
-Thats why dejavu is built using AMD.
+Front-end devs are encouraged to program using the AMD paradigm because of its obvious benefits.
+Since dejavu is built upon it, it will integrate seamlessly with your AMD loader.
 The easy way to set it up is to define a path for dejavu in your loader config like so:

 ```js